 Social media has become a near-ubiquitous part of our lives.
 It has made communication, content creation and information sharing much easier, quicker, and more sustainable.
 These characteristics have made social media platforms an indispensable part of businesses’ online marketing strategy.
 A report published by Digital Information World found that Internet users globally spend an average of 142 minutes per day on social media and marketers have wisened up to this.
 According to Social Media Examiner, 94% of marketers incorporate Facebook social initiatives in their overall marketing plan.
 No matter how seemingly easy it is to promote businesses over social media platforms, beginners face many hurdles when they introduce their business.
-Setting the target audience, attracting the niche, capturing and sustaining attention, dealing with competition, pricing strategy, planning, and advertising are some of the most important things that small business owners have to plan properly before they take the plunge.
+Setting the target audience, attracting the niche, capturing and sustaining attention, dealing with competition, pricing strategy, planning, and advertising are some of the most important things that small business owners have to plan properly their paid social media campaigns before they take the plunge.

-One of the most useful strategies to engage and attract audiences is to plan feasible paid media campaigns where they can invest thoughtfully and get positive and helpful outcomes.
+One of the most useful strategies to engage and attract audiences is to plan feasible paid social media campaigns where they can invest thoughtfully and get positive and helpful outcomes.
 Furthermore, if investors are involved in the business, they need to see exponential growth.
 For this purpose, paid marketing and media campaigns have become an invaluable tool for businesses looking to make the most of their marketing efforts.

 Here are the essential guidelines in designing paid social media campaigns.